 Green-winged Teal are fast, agile, buoyant flyers.
 They can take off straight from the water without running across the surface.
 Though they are dabbling ducks that usually tip up to feed, they occasionally dive for food and to avoid predators.
 In winter Green-winged Teal gather in roosting flocks of up to 50,000 birds.
 Courtship starts in the fall and peaks in January and February; they choose new partners each year.
 Males try to secure a mate using an elaborate set of movements and vocal displays, with groups of up to 25 males courting females both on the water and in courtship flights.
 Although most pairs form on the wintering grounds, pair formation continues during spring migration and on the breeding grounds.
 The male defends its mate from copulation attempts by other males, then deserts the female once incubation is underway.
 A few hours after they hatch the chicks can swim, dive, walk, and forage for themselves, although the female continues to brood them at night and to protect them when the weather turns cold.
 Back to top

-Green-winged Teal are numerous and their population has increased over recent decades, according to waterfowl surveys by the U.S. Fish and Wildlife Service.
-They estimated the North American breeding population in 2015 was at least 4 million, almost double the long-term average.
-Green-winged Teal are not on the 2014 State of the Birds Watch List.
+Green-winged Teal are numerous, and their population increased between 1966 and 2019.
+Partners in Flight estimates the global breeding population at 6.7 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Most of the population breeds in Canada and Alaska, where relatively remote and inaccessible nesting areas buffer this species from habitat losses farther south caused by agricultural and urban development.
-Green-winged Teal are second only to Mallards in the number of ducks taken by hunters each year, with about 1.7 million shot per year in the U.S. Bag limits for ducks are changed annually based on population size estimates and harvest objectives, helping to safeguard these species against declines.Back to top
+Approximately 1.2 to 1.4 million Green-winged Teal were shot in the U.S. in 2019 and 2020.
+Bag limits for ducks are changed annually based on population size estimates and harvest objectives, helping to safeguard these species against declines.Back to top

-- Johnson, K. 1995.
-Green-winged Teal (Anas crecca).
-In The Birds of North America Online, No. 193 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Johnson, Kevin.
+(1995).
+Green-winged Teal (Anas crecca), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-Raftovich, R. V., S. C. Chandler, and K.A.
-Wilkins.
-2015.
-Migratory bird hunting activity and harvest during the 2013-14 and 2014-15 hunting seasons.
-U.S. Fish and Wildlife Service, Laurel, MD.
+Raftovich, R. V., K. K. Fleming, S. C. Chandler, and C. M. Cain (2021).
+Migratory bird hunting activity and harvest during the 2019–20 and 2020-21 hunting seasons.
+U.S. Fish and Wildlife Service, Laurel, MD, USA.

-Sibley, D. A. 2014.
+Sibley, D. A. (2014).
 The Sibley Guide to Birds, second edition.
-Alfred A. Knopf, New York.
+Alfred A. Knopf, New York, NY, USA.